Andrew-code2020/ms3onlinecookbook/README.md

 #### Testing Log Out functionality

-- Log into the Temple Lean Recipe page
+- Log into the Temple Lean Recipes page
-- Verify that when you are on your profile page that the log out ability is available on the top right in the desktop and through the apple icon on a mobile device
+- Verify that when you are on your any page that the log out ability is available on the top right in the desktop and through the apple icon on a mobile device
-- Verify that when you are on the Profile page that the icon and text appear with a light blue background to help users determine where they are on the Temple Lean Website
-- Verify that you can update the profile by pressing the update profile button, making changes on the form, clicking the update profile button and that the update renders on the profile page
+- Click the log out button
-- Verify that you receive a flash message telling you that you have completed the update successfully and are redirected to your newly updated profile page
+- Verify that you receive a flash message telling you that you have logged out are redirected to the log in page
-- Verify that you can delete the profile and that you are automatically logged out with a flash message telling that your profile is deleted whilst you are redirected to the registeration page

-#### Appearance differences on other devices

-- On small mobile devices such as phones the navbar will collapse into a black cog wheel icon.
-- The programming of the website allows it to adjust column widths on smaller devices and stack elements in a display to fit different browsers mentioned earlier and different devices mentioned earlier.
-The most obvious examples are the navbar which becomes a drop down menu and stacks on top of itself and the footer which stacks on top of itself and allows the user to scroll down.
-- The Project was built with mobile first design principles

 #### Code Validation
 I used the following code validators to help me debug my code